opensafely-core/job-runner/DEVELOPERS.md

 ## Running jobs locally

-Adding jobs locally is most easily done with the `jobrunner.cli.add_job` command e.g
+Adding jobs locally is most easily done with the `just add-job` command, which calls `jobrunner.cli.add_job` with a study repo and an action to run e.g.
 ```
-python -m jobrunner.cli.add_job https://github.com/opensafely/os-demo-research run_all
+just add-job https://github.com/opensafely/os-demo-research run_all
 ```

 As well as URLs this will accept paths to local git repos e.g.
 ```
-python -m jobrunner.cli.add_job ../os-demo-research run_all
+just add-job ../os-demo-research run_all
 ```

-If you now run the main loop you'll see it pick up the jobs:
+You can now run the main loop and you'll see it pick up the jobs:
 ```
-python -m jobrunner.run
+just run
 ```

-See the full set of options it accepts with:
+See the full set of options `add-job` will accept with:
 ```
 python -m jobrunner.cli.add_job --help
 ```